UK moves to rewrite Brexit rules; EU threatens legal action - NewsBreak

 UK moves to rewrite Brexit rules; EU threatens legal action

-LONDON — (AP) — Britain's government on Monday proposed new legislation that would unilaterally rewrite post-Brexit trade rules for Northern Ireland, despite opposition from some U.K. lawmakers and EU officials who say the move violates international law.
+Britain’s government on Monday proposed new legislation that would unilaterally change post-Brexit trade rules for Northern Ireland, despite opposition from some U.K. lawmakers and EU officials who say the move violates international law.

 The proposed bill seeks to remove customs checks on some goods entering Northern Ireland from the rest of the U.K. That will override parts of the trade treaty that Prime Minister Boris Johnson signed with the European Union less than two years ago.

-Britain's government maintained its move is justified under international law because of the “genuinely exceptional situation," and Foreign Secretary Liz Truss blamed the EU for blocking a negotiated settlement.
+British Foreign Secretary Liz Truss maintained that Britain is acting within international law, and blamed the EU for blocking a negotiated settlement.
 The European Commission said it could take legal action against the U.K.

-Existing trade rules "provide business operators in Northern Ireland with access to the EU single market for goods.
-The U.K. government’s approach puts this access — and related opportunities — at risk," said European Commission Vice President Maros Sefcovic.
+European Commission Vice President Maros Sefcovic said the EU’s executive arm will consider launching new infringement procedures to "protect the EU single market from the risks that the violation of the protocol creates for EU businesses and for the health and safety of EU citizens.”

 Brushing aside criticism, Johnson told reporters that the proposed change is “relatively simple to do."